hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 alias of a Go map type with string keys, like `type MyMap map[string]int`), with the elements either being `attr.Value` implementations or being converted according to these rules.
 Go map types are considered capable of handling null values; the map will be set to nil.
-Unknown map values will still cause an error to be returned.
+The `Get` method will still return an error for unknown map values.

 ### Object